xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/README.md

 ### Results:

 A new directory will be created with the name indicated by File.pathname, defined around lines 53 and 94, and all the results will be placed there.
+In particular, for the example provided, the directory 220412_Results will be created.
+A directory will be created inside for each position analyzed.
+In particular, for the example provided, this will be the directory 220412_Results/f4.
 The following files and directories will be placed inside:

   * Settings.mat: structure containing the settings used in the analysis.
   * File.mat: structure containing parameters regarding the files analyzed.
   * Croppeddata: directory containing the stacks of the different channels, aligned and cropped to the desired size.
   * Displacements: directory containing the files storing the measured displacement field.

+## Micropatterned 3D Traction Calculation:

+In order to calculate the 3D tractions, the [Calculate_Tractions_abaqus_full3D.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/Micropatterned_3D_Traction_Calculation/Calculate_Tractions_abaqus_full3D.m) file needs to be run.

+### Parameters:

+### Results: